 Is There a Cure for Spider Veins?
-Join Vein Treatment Clinic Experts for a Q&A
+Vein Specialists Q&A

-Spider veins appear just beneath the surface of the skin as webs or clusters of red, blue, and purple.
+Spider veins appear just beneath the skin’s surface as webs or clusters of red, blue, and purple.
 Many patients believe them to be harmless, albeit unattractive.
-However, in some cases spider veins are more than a cosmetic issue.
+However, in some cases, spider veins are more than a cosmetic issue.
 They signal an underlying vein disease like Chronic Venous Insufficiency.
 Fortunately, there is a cure for spider veins.
 Today’s treatments are fast, effective, and minimally invasive.
-Your vein doctor in New York or vein doctor in New Jersey can help you choose the vein treatment method that is best for you.
+Your vein doctor in New York, Maryland, California or New Jersey can help you choose the best vein treatment method for you.

 What Causes Spider Veins?

-Though it is sometimes possible to glimpse healthy veins under the surface of the skin, particularly in those that have a light complexion, healthy blood vessels are generally not visible.
-When they protrude against the skin with a thick, twisted, rope-like appearance, they are referred to as varicose veins.
-When you can see a web or cluster of thin red, blue, or purple veins just beneath the surface of the skin, they are referred to as spider veins.
+Though it is sometimes possible to glimpse healthy veins under the skin’s surface, particularly in those with a light complexion, healthy blood vessels are generally not visible.
+When they protrude against the skin with a thick, twisted, rope-like appearance, they are called varicose veins.
+When you can see a web or cluster of thin red, blue, or purple veins just beneath the skin’s surface, they are called spider veins.
 In both cases, the veins are not functioning as well as they should be.

-After your arteries distribute oxygenated blood throughout your body, your veins are responsible for carrying the deoxygenated blood back to your heart.
-It can be challenging to move blood from your lower half to the heart, because the vessels must work against gravity.
-A series of tiny one-way valves inside the veins helps the process along by ensuring that blood travels in the right direction.
-If the valves are damaged through injury or disease, blood can leak backwards.
+After your arteries distribute oxygenated blood throughout your body, your veins carry the deoxygenated blood back to your heart.
+Moving blood from your lower half to the heart can be challenging because the vessels must work against gravity.
+A series of tiny one-way valves inside the veins helps ensure that blood travels in the right direction.
+Blood can leak backward if the valves are damaged through injury or disease.

-Veins with damaged valves are unable to function effectively, so blood pools in the lower part of your body – particularly the legs and ankles.
-The pooling blood puts pressure on other valves, as well as the vessel walls.
-As pressure increases, the vein wall is weakened, and the vein begins to swell.
+Veins with damaged valves cannot function effectively, so blood pools in the lower part of your body – particularly the legs and ankles.
+The pooling blood puts pressure on other valves and the vessel walls.
+As pressure increases, the vein wall is weakened, and the vein swells.
 This creates the spider veins and varicose veins that you see.

-One of the most common causes of varicose veins and spider veins is a condition called Chronic Venous Insufficiency (CVI).
+One of the most common causes of varicose and spider veins is Chronic Venous Insufficiency (CVI).
 Unfortunately, physicians who do not specialize in venous disorders frequently fail to diagnose this disease correctly.
 As a result, they tend to treat the symptoms – spider veins and varicose veins – without addressing the underlying issue.

-If you are experiencing any symptoms of vein disease, such as varicose and spider veins, it is important to visit your vein treatment center to ensure an accurately diagnosis and an effective treatment plan.
+If you are experiencing any symptoms of vein disease, such as varicose and spider veins, it is important to visit your vein treatment clinic to ensure an accurate diagnosis and an effective treatment plan.

 What are the Symptoms of Vein Disease?

-Though varicose veins and spider veins are the most obvious symptoms of vein disease, you may be experiencing other signs as well.
-Many patients notice swelling in their legs and ankles, and legs may feel sore, achy, and heavy.
+Though varicose and spider veins are the most obvious symptoms of vein disease, you may also be experiencing other signs.
+Many patients notice swelling in their legs and ankles, and their legs may feel sore, achy, and heavy.
 You may notice that your skin is itchy or tight, particularly near the swollen veins.

-Leg cramps are common, especially at night, which can disrupt your sleep.
-You may also develop Restless Leg Syndrome, which is marked by a feeling that your legs need to move or stretch, even when you are relaxed.
+Leg cramps are common, especially at night, and can disrupt sleep.
+You may also develop Restless Leg Syndrome, which is marked by the feeling that your legs need to move or stretch even when relaxed.

 If the disease progresses untreated, symptoms can become more serious.
-For example, skin around the ankles may become discolored and extremely fragile.
-Relatively minor cuts and scrapes can turn into wounds that are slow to heal.
+For example, the skin around the ankles may become discolored and extremely fragile.
+Relatively minor cuts and scrapes can turn into wounds that are slowly healing.
 This allows bacteria to enter, and skin infections like cellulitis may follow.

 Who is at Risk for Vein Disease and Can It Be Prevented?

-More than half of all Americans will experience varicose veins and spider veins at some point, though not all of these cases are caused by CVI.
-Two of the biggest risk factors for various venous disorders include a family history of varicose veins and spider veins, and a sedentary lifestyle.
+More than half of all Americans will experience varicose and spider veins at some point, though not all of these cases are caused by CVI.
+Two of the biggest risk factors for various venous disorders are a family history of varicose and spider veins and a sedentary lifestyle.

-While nothing can be done about a genetic predisposition to vein problems, you can reduce your risk by staying away from smoking, maintaining a healthy weight, and making it a point to exercise regularly.
-Even simple activities like walking increase circulation, which helps to keep your blood vessels working effectively.
+While nothing can be done about a genetic predisposition to vein problems, you can reduce your risk by avoiding smoking, maintaining a healthy weight, and exercising regularly.
+Even simple activities like walking increase circulation, which helps keep your blood vessels working effectively.

 If you need to spend long periods of time sitting or standing, be sure to take regular breaks and move around.
 Too much inactivity gives blood a chance to pool in the lower part of your body.
 Finally, if you know you are at high risk – for example, during pregnancy – consider wearing compression stockings to promote circulation in your legs and ankles.